Types and Models

 The International Co-operative Alliance (ICA) Statement on the Co-operative Identity describes a co-operative as ‘an autonomous association of persons united voluntarily to meet their common economic, social and cultural needs and aspirations through a jointly owned and democratically controlled enterprise’.
 All co-operative organisations operate under the ICA co-operative values and principles.

-While the co-operative organisation are usually first thought of as an Industrial and Provident society (IPS) Co-operative, there are many different legal forms that can be used to create an organisation which falls within this definition.
+Co-operative can have many different legal forms and be used to create an organisation which falls within this ICA definition.
 One of the key features is usually ‘one member one vote’.

-Community benefit societies (also known as ‘BenCom’) and co-operative societies (also known as ‘bona fide co-operative’) are the two main IPS legal structures.
+However, Community benefit societies (also known as ‘BenCom’) and co-operative societies (also known as ‘bona fide co-operative’) are the two main legal structures that can be incorporate under the Co-operative and Community Benefit Society Act (1969) Northern Ireland.
 The difference between the two is in the stakeholder groups that the society is set up to benefit.
-An IPS co-operative is set up to benefit its members, whereas a IPS community benefit society is set up to benefit the community more widely, whether people are members or not.
+A co-operative is set up to benefit its members, whereas a community benefit society is set up to benefit the community more widely, whether people are members or not.